mfrailis/DAS/doc/manual.md

 ## config.json ##

-The configuration file contains an array of ocjects.
-Each one contanins a configuration for a different database.
-The file is parsed and validated during the configuraration step (cmake command) through the json-schema file resources/config_schema.json.
+The configuration file contains an array of objects.
+Each one contains a configuration for a different database.
+The file is parsed and validated during the configuration step (cmake command) through the json-schema file resources/config_schema.json.
 Note that each change to this file must be followed by a reconfiguration of the DAS system in order to make them active.